Wichita pulmonary specialist straightens out fact vs. fiction with wearing masks

-WICHITA, Kan.
-(KWCH) Starting Friday, July 3, Kansas Governor Laura Kelly's statewide mask mandate begins, meaning until further notice, you should wear a cloth mask if you plan to be in public and around other people.
+begins, meaning until further notice, you should wear a cloth mask if you plan to be in public and around other people.
 Eyewitness News Monday spoke with a pulmonary care physician in an effort to separate myths from reality when it comes to masks.

 "We want to be able to be active and have people in the community and have people working, and have people participating in activities without spreading the disease broadly," Dr. Chloe Steinshouer said.